 - In the case of a Bible college, accreditation by the Association for Biblical Higher Education (ABHE) is necessary.

 If you receive an A.A.
 (Associate in Arts) or an A.S.
-(Associate in Sciences) degree from an accredited community college or junior college, you may enter Houghton as a junior with general education requirements considered complete, except for Biblical Literature and Introduction to Christianity.
+(Associate in Sciences) degree from an accredited community college or junior college, you may enter Houghton as a junior with general education requirements considered complete, except for Biblical and Theological Studies (9 credit hours).

 Official signed transfer articulation agreements exist with most community colleges in New York State.